 - take one of Wellesley’s introductory engineering courses and appropriate math and science courses each semester

-- become familiar with prospective departments at Olin by talking with faculty members there and by taking courses at Olin, typically towards a certificate of engineering studies
+- become familiar with prospective departments at Olin by talking with faculty members there and by taking courses at Olin.

 Wellesley will indicate to Olin its support for the candidacy of an applicant appropriate for this program.
 An applicant should work with Class Dean Jennifer Stephan to develop her plans and determine whether she is an appropriate candidate and can be supported in this way.
 A student appropriate for support has a grade point average of at least 3.5, no grade below a B in math or sciences courses, and has taken at least four courses at Olin in her area of proposed study by the end of the fall of the senior year.
 Students should submit the Application for Wellesley Support to Class Dean Jennifer Stephan, who together with Professor Ducas and other faculty members as appropriate to the student’s proposed plan of study, will determine whether Wellesley supports her application to this program.
 The application includes an essay about the student’s interest in this program, describing her proposed major plans at Wellesley and Olin, her plans for a career in engineering (e.g. graduate school, work right away after college, or as grounding for some other career); and importantly why she wants to do the double degree program (for example, rather than do a four year science or math major at Wellesley plus a coherent package of courses at Olin and/or MIT).

-The application is due at Olin by December 1 in the fall of the senior year.
+The application is due at Olin by December 1 in the fall of the senior year (class of 2016) or junior year (class of 2018).
+The class of 2017 may apply to Olin during the fall of their senior or junior year.
 This application involves an essay and recommendations, so a student should allow ample time for obtaining letters of recommendation, including at least one from an Olin faculty member.
 Acceptances are announced by Olin during the first week of February.

 For further information, contact: